xorinzor/shoutzor-pagekit/xorinzor/shoutzor/README.md

 when finished, install `liquidsoap` and `liquidsoap-plugin-all`

 @TODO
-- Implement history list
-- Fix getrandomtrack method from the AutoDJ
 - CRC hashes are not beeing added
 - Add configurable option for the time limit of uploads
 - Redirect users that are not authenticated to the login screen